 2021 exam changes

-Guidance about the quality assurance process for GCSE, AS and A-level in summer 2021
+Guidance about the quality assurance process for summer 2021

 This summer, with exams cancelled, the quality assurance (QA) process set out by Ofqual is different from the usual moderation process.
 This is a guide to what schools and colleges can expect.